rockop11/rockop11/README.md

 <hr>

 ### I'm currently working as:
-Front-end and Mobile Developer with React JS & Expo.
+Front-end and Mobile Developer with React JS & Expo at "T-Soft"

 ### My previous IT jobs were:
 - Teacher at "Digital House S.A."